 After leaving the house, I called my daughter to share the experience with her, and she reminded me that the only other time she’d heard the cuckoo clock sound was right after my mom passed away.
 I’d forgotten about that.
 But at the time, it seemed like a big deal.

 At this point, I want to clarify that I don’t drink or do any drugs.
 (I don’t even drink coffee!)
 I don’t have a psychiatric diagnosis and am not committed to the notion that hearing my dad’s voice inside my head was actual after-death communication with a deceased loved one, although that might be the personal meaning I ultimately derive from it.
 It could be me working things out inside my own head.
 Conversations with my higher self.
 Wishful thinking.
 Or…who knows what?
 The way I see it, if you can arrive at some kind of resolution, answer, or insight that truly feels right in your heart and leaves you feeling at peace, it doesn’t matter where it came from.
-It is part of your healing and growth (and possibly someone else’s as well).
+It is part of your healing and growth.
 I can’t claim to fully understand what I experienced.
 I certainly know what it felt like and am open to other explanations and possibilities.
 But in the end, the meaning I make of it is my own, and all I know for sure is that it’s part of my experience and that it left me with a sense of hope, comfort, and peace once I got over the initial shock.

 6. Dream Time